5 Great Uses Of Bay Laurel Essential Oil

 The Caribbean Islands may be the native home of the bay tree, but by now, it's spread to many other parts of the world.
 The bay leaf tree has been known through much of human history; in the Middle Ages, you could often find one planted in front of a house for protection.
-Bay was also quite significant to the cultures and medicines of ancient Rome and Greece.
+Bay laurel was also quite significant to the cultures and medicines of ancient Rome and Greece.

 Bay laurel is found throughout the Eastern Mediterranean as well as along the east coast of the Black Sea.
 It's also been cultivated for quite some time, centuries in fact, throughout the area.
-Due to this, today, you can find bay laurel all along southern and western Europe, even as far north as England.
+Due to this, today, you can find bay laurel in southern and western Europe, even as far north as England.

 Protects Cuts And Wounds

 No wound, no matter how mild, should be ignored completely.
 This is especially true for wounds caused by rusty or dirty objects; they can quickly become septic or contract tetanus.
 Considering these medical issues and the fact that protecting yourself from these issues is as easy as using the antiseptic properties of this oil, you'll want to treat any wound right away.

 Bay laurel essential oil can help you treat those cuts and wounds.
 Plain and simple, its antiseptic properties are amazing.
 It's an all-natural way to clean and sanitize wounds.